Corporate Governance

 Principle 2: The Board has an appropriate level of independence and diversity of thought and background in its composition to enable it to make decisions in the best interests of the company.

-As at FY2024 the Board comprised of two (2) Executive Directors and three (3) Independent Directors.
+As at FY2025 the Board is comprised of two (2) Executive Directors and three (3) Independent Directors.

-Provision 2.2 of the Code recommends that Independent Directors make up a majority of the Board where the Chairman is not independent.
+Provision 2.2 of the Code recommends that Independent Directors to make up a majority of the Board where the Chairman is not independent.
 In the case of the Company, the Chairman is not independent as he is an Executive Director.
-In complying with Provision 2.2. of the Code, Independent Directors make up a majority of the Board and the Board Committees.
+The Company complies with Provision 2.2. of the Code as a majority of the Board members are Independent Directors.
+Both the AC and RC are composed entirely of Independent Directors, while the NC comprises a majority of Independent Directors.
 There are sufficient safeguards and checks to ensure that the process of decision-making by the Board is independent and based on collective decisions without any individual or small group of individuals exercising any considerable concentration of power or influence.

-Provision 2.3 of the Code recommends that Non-Executive Directors make up majority of the Board.
-The Company complies with Provision 2.3 of the Code as the Non-Executive Directors, who are also Independent Directors, chair the Board committees, are independent and provide appropriate level of independence and diversity of thought and background and make decisions in the best interests of the Company.
-The Board has always discussed important issues robustly and have always been able to reach a consensus on the votes without having to rely on any majority votes to decide nor having an individual or small group of individuals dominate the Board’s decision-making process.
+Provision 2.3 of the Code recommends that Non-Executive Directors should form a majority of the Board.
+The Company complies with Provision 2.3 of the Code as the Non-Executive Directors, who are also Independent Directors, chair the Board committees, are independent and provide appropriate levels of independence and diversity of thought and background and make decisions in the best interests of the Company.
+The Board has always engaged in robust discussions on important issues and consistently reached consensus without relying on majority votes or allowing any individual or small group of individuals to dominate the Board’s decision-making process.

-A brief profile of each Director is presented in the profile of Board of Directors section of this Annual Report and their shareholdings in the Company and its subsidiaries as at 31 March 2024 are disclosed in the Directors’ Statement of the Audited Financial Statements for the FY2024.
+A brief profile of each Director is presented in the profile of Board of Directors section of this Annual Report and their shareholdings in the Company and its subsidiaries as of 31 March 2025 are disclosed in the Directors’ Statement of the Audited Financial Statements for the FY2025.

 In determining the independence of the Independent Directors, the Board takes into account the existence of relationships or circumstances, including those identified by the Code and the Listing Manual of the SGX-ST that are relevant in its determination as to whether a Director is independent.
 The NC has reviewed and confirmed the independence of the Independent Directors in accordance with the Code and the Listing Manual of the SGX-ST.